-On October 22, 2018, the newly created Twitter account @HackingRedstone published the following tweet: "We've got access to the Special Counsel Mueller's probe database as we hacked Russian server with info from the Russian troll case Concord LLC v.
+On October 22, 2018, the newly created Twitter account @HackingRedstone began sending direct messages to Twitter accounts for members of the media claiming that the sender had access to "the Special Counsel Mueller database."1 On October 30, 2018, the @HackingRedstone account issued a public tweet stating: "We've got access to the Special Counsel Mueller's probe database as we hacked Russian server with info from the Russian troll case Concord LLC v.
 Mueller.
 You can view all the files Mueller had about the IRA and Russian collusion.
 Enjoy the reading!"
 The tweet also included a link to a webpage located on an online file-sharing portal.
-This webpage contained file folders with names and folder structures that are unique to the names and structures of materials (including tracking numbers assigned by the Special Counsel's Office) produced by the government in discovery.
-The FBI's initial review of the over 300,000 files from the website has found that the unique "hashtag" values of over 1,000 files on the website matched the hashtag
+This webpage contained file folders with names and folder structures that are unique to the names and structures of materials (including tracking numbers assigned by the Special Counsel's Office) produced by the government in discovery.2 The FBI's initial review of